 I didn’t get my Olympic Trials Qualifying time, but I did get a personal record.

 During a marathon, you’ll go through a rollercoaster ride of feelings and emotions.
 Let them come and go, but keep moving forward!
+(Get more tips from my friend Lisa over at Mile by Mile here.)

 I’d love to help you with your marathon goals!
 Check out my coaching services for more information.